The Unexpected Origins of 10 Iconic Quotes That Will Blow Your Mind

 Source: Apollo 13 Mission (1970)

-Inspiration: Real-Life Crisis Communication
+Inspiration: Actual Crisis Communication

 10. “I’m mad as hell, and I’m not going to take this anymore!”